Woman says she OK’d life support termination for stranger

 - U.S. scrambles to outrun China in new 'arms' race over 5G data network.

-Frederick Williams was actually in jail.
-He tells the New York Post that he’s not mad at his sister, but is upset about his family’s ordeal.

-St. Barnabas Hospital says the lawsuit is without merit.
+St. Barnabas Hospital spokesman Steven Clark told the Post that the lawsuit was without merit.

+The mix-up began on July 15, according to Powell’s lawsuit, when Freddy Clarence Williams was admitted to the hospital unconscious with brain damage following a drug overdose.

+The hospital looked in its records, saw that a Frederick Williams had been treated before, and called his family, the suit said.
+But it was the wrong Fred Williams.

 Information from: New York Post, http://www.nypost.com